swlaschin/fsharpforfunandprofit.com/_posts/2013-01-16-designing-with-types-representing-states.md

 * You have a set of mutually exclusive states with transitions between them.
 * The transitions are triggered by external events.
 * The states are exhaustive.
 That is, there are no other choices and you must always handle all cases.
-* Each state might have associated data that should not be accessable when the system is in another state.
+* Each state might have associated data that should not be accessible when the system is in another state.
 * There are static business rules that apply to the states.

 Let's look at some examples where these guidelines *don't* apply.